MisterSeajay/gpt-docs/docs/_pages/arcane_paintbrush.md

 In the screenshots below you can see that the GPT has created different images in slightly different styles, but retaining the key features of the character:

+{% include gallery caption="Example images from the Arcane Paintbrush." %}

 <table align="center">
   <tr><td><img